 That is how I always interpreted it.

-But on the heals of the forest therapy retreat this past Sunday, I have more ideas percolating.
+But on the heels of a recent spiritual retreat, I have more ideas percolating.

 I’ve also learned that the good we see in others reflects back what we value in ourselves, and/or aspects in ourselves we want to grow/nurture/cultivate.

 And I’ve also learned that the reality we know, the one that feels like objective reality is really subjective in that it is formed by the perceptions and projections of our own brains.